English to German freelance translator, native German speaker

 Translation of self-published books

 I am more than happy to translate your self-published novels from English into German.
-A list of the books I have already translated can be found under “Books”.

 But there’s more to translating a novel than “just” the translation.
+Just like a book written in the original language, a translated book always needs editing and proofreading.

 Please read my blog with tips for self-publishing authors:

-Translating for self-publishers: tips for authors
+Translating form self-publishers: tips for authors

 Translating for self-publishers: how I proceed